 The chained prisoner’s tied see only the wall in front of them while in the roadway behind them various objects are carried back and forth resulting in the shadows on the wall.
 One day a prisoner breaks free and see the objects behind him.
 He knows there is something more real and he has more knowledge of his reality.
 Eventually, he makes his way out of the cave and sees objects in the sunlight, and then he sees the sun itself.

 The allegory this refers to his leaving behind the impermanent, material world for the permanent intelligible world.
 It is a story about the human journey from darkness to light, from sleeping to waking, from ignorance to knowledge.
 For Christians like St. Augustine it represented the soul’s journey from this world to the heavenly one.
 Contemporary commentators often argue that has something to say to us.
 We look at our televisions, smartphones, and computer screens rather than contemplating eternal things.

 Plato’s next device to explain forms was the divided line.

-Finally Plato says that just as the sun illuminates the entire physical world so too, by analogy, does the idea of the good illuminate all of reality.
-Thus the entire material, temporal world that we usually see is less real than the immaterial, non-temporal.
+Finally, Plato says that just as the sun illuminates the entire physical world so too, by analogy, does the idea of the good illuminate all of reality.
+Thus the material, temporal world that we live in is less real than the immaterial, non-temporal.

 I don’t know if I hope Plato is right or not.
 But if he is, then dinner is not that important.